matheus-pereira/elric/packages/diff-sequences/README.md

 ## Example of callback functions to find diff items

-Here is simplified code to find changed and unchanged substrings **within adjacent changed lines** in expected and received values after a test fails in Jest:
+Here is simplified code to find changed and unchanged substrings **within adjacent changed lines** in expected and received values after a test fails in elric:

 ```js
 // Return diff items for strings (compatible with diff-match-patch package).